This green guide to sustainable fashion considers WHY and HOW to include fashion choices in your conscious living mix!

 Water Wise – The production of clothes uses massive amounts of water, sustainable fashion brands practice water saving production methods and water wise principles to produce garments.

 Ethical Agriculture – Natural fibres such as cotton and wool can involve the use of pesticides and fertilisers, and in the case of wool, animal cruelty.
-Sustainable fashion practices ethical agriculture and sources organic and cruelty free materials.
+Sustainable fashion practises ethical agriculture and sources organic and cruelty free materials.

 Waste Free – Sustainable fashion aims to reduce waste during production as well as post-sale by advocating for consumers to give their garments a long and happy life!